 Click on the link that was sent to you after you completed your registration and enter your confirmation number (also found in that first email).
 You can also go to the ‘Volunteer Registration’ page of our website, search for your activity name, click on the link to sign up and then click on the ‘Already Registered’ link at the top right of the page above the RBC Bluesfest banner.
 Enter your email address (the same one you used to register) and your confirmation number.

-You can make changes to your agenda up until July 3rd @ Midnight.
-RBC Bluesfest and your volunteer team are counting on you to complete all of the shifts you sign up for, so please be sure to remove any shifts you are unable to commit to as soon as you know!
+You can make changes to your agenda up until July 3rd @ midnight.
+RBC Bluesfest and your volunteer team are counting on you to complete all of the shifts you sign up for, so if you are unable to commit to any of the shifts you’ve chosen, please be sure to remove them as soon as possible!

 Sign into your volunteer account (see above question for how to), click ‘Modify Registration’, scroll to the bottom of the first page of your registration and click NEXT to go to the shift selection page.
 To add a shift, search for the shift you want and then ‘click to add shift’.
 To remove a shift, click ‘MY SHIFT, click to remove’.
 You must click FINISH on the final page of registration to save your changes and update your agenda.
 Once you have completed your schedule changes, you will receive an auto-confirmation email from your Area Leader with your new agenda.

-If all of the shifts in your activity are full, then you will not be able to make changes to your agenda at this time.
-Spots tend to open up during the last two weeks of June.
+If all of the shifts in your activity are full, then you will not be able to make changes to your agenda at this time; however, spots do tend to open up during the last two weeks of June.
 If you need to change a shift, we suggest you check shift availability by signing into your account, click ‘Modify Registration’ and scroll to the second page where the shifts are located.
 ALL SCHEDULE CHANGES MUST BE MADE BEFORE JULY 3rd @ MIDNIGHT.

 We sorry to hear you are no longer able to volunteer at RBC Bluesfest!
 Please sign into your volunteer account as soon as possible (before July 3rd), enter your confirmation number and click ‘Cancel Registration’.
 Once you are done filling out your reason for cancelling, click on the FINISH button.
 If you are cancelling after July 3, 2018, please email your Area Leader to notify them of your cancellation.